writethedocs/www/docs/2014/na/talks.rst

 .. _get a ticket: http://natickets.writethedocs.org/

-Marko Gargenta - TechDocs at Twitter: Creating the culture of documentation
+Marko Gargenta - TechDocs at Twitter: Creating the Culture of Documentation
 ---------------------------------------------------------------------------

 Twitter Engineering has grown quickly, to well over a thousand engineers in the space of a few years.
 In the process, scores of teams have developed hundreds of individual services and libraries.
 During this time, these teams have been supported by at most three full­time tech writers.